wojake/awesome-xrpl/readme.md

 Here are some things to know:

-- 💫 = Shows live transactions
 - <kbd>M</kbd><kbd>T</kbd><kbd>D</kbd> = Multi-environment, Main, Test, Dev networks are supported.
+- 💫 = Live!
+Shows real-time transactions on the XRPL **right now**.
+- 🪄✨ = Wizard!
+A tool that provides a wizard so you don't need to be a wiz.
-- 🪄✨ = Wizard
+- 🗣️ = Discussion!
+An active discussion

 # XRPL Explorers